kamax-matrix/mxisd/docs/getting-started.md

 talk to the central Matrix.org Identity server.
 This will be a good ground work for further integration with features and your existing Identity stores.

+---

+If you would like a more fully integrated setup out of the box, the [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) project provides a turn-key full-stack solution, including LDAP and the various mxisd features enabled and ready.
+We work closely with the project owner so the latest mxisd version is always supported.

+If you choose to use it, this Getting Started guide is not applicable - See the project documentation.
+You may then directly go to the [Next steps](#next-steps).

 ## Preparation
 You will need:
 - Working Homeserver, ideally with working federation